dresiko/media-match-homework/REPORTER_MATCHING_FLOW.md

 Currently, 38 reporters have verified contact information.
 Others receive `null` for missing fields.

-### Step 7: Generate Justifications
-This is where AI adds significant value.
-For each of the top 15 reporters:
-- The system sends the original story brief plus the reporter's top 3 most relevant articles to GPT-4o-mini
-- The AI generates a unique, contextual explanation of why this reporter is a good fit
-- All 15 justifications are generated in parallel for speed
-- A match score (0-100) is calculated from the distance: `(1 - distance) × 100`

-### Step 8: Response
+### Step 7: Initial Response (Fast)
-The API returns a complete response with:
+The API immediately returns results with:
 - Array of 15 ranked reporters with all details
+- Justifications set to `null` (placeholder)
 - Total number of articles analyzed
 - The original query parameters for reference
+- **Response time: ~1 second** ✨

+### Step 8: Background Justification Generation
+After the initial response, the frontend automatically fetches AI justifications:
+- Calls `POST /api/reporters/justifications` with story brief and reporters
+- For each of the top 15 reporters, GPT-4o-mini generates a unique explanation
+- All 15 justifications are generated in parallel for speed
+- The frontend displays skeleton loaders and updates progressively
+- **Additional time: ~2-3 seconds**

+This progressive loading approach provides instant results with AI enhancements streaming in, dramatically improving perceived performance.

 ## Key Technical Decisions